symfony/symfony-docs/forms.rst

 Creating Form Classes
 ~~~~~~~~~~~~~~~~~~~~~

-Symfony recommends to put as little logic as possible in controllers.
+Symfony recommends putting as little logic as possible in controllers.
 That's why
 it's better to move complex forms to dedicated classes instead of defining them
 in controller actions.
 Besides, forms defined in classes can be reused in
 multiple actions and services.